lenardcarroll/myConvexHull.py/README.md

 How the script fundamentally works is that it takes your coordinates (inserted in ```coord = []``` with shape of ```coord = [[x1,y1],[x2,y2],[x3,y3],...,[xn,yn]]```) and sorts your coordinates from the points with the lowest x-value to the highest x-value.
 The algorithm starts by using the lowest point, let's call it p0, and gives it an angle 90.
 This angle is then reset using:
 90 - 90 + 360

-The algorithmn then calculates the angle between p0 and every other point in the data and takes those owns and alters them with equation:
+The algorithmn then calculates the angle (<theta;>)between p0 and every other point in the data and takes those owns and alters them with equation:

 angle - 90 + 360.
 If the angle is bigger than 360, then 360 is just subtracted from it.